-The headteacher is responsible for:
+The Headteacher is responsible for:

-- Identifying a senior member of staff from the leadership team to be the designated safeguarding lead (DSL); - Identifying members of staff to act as the DSL in his absence to ensure there is always cover for the role; - Ensuring that the policies and procedures adopted by the Governing Board, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe. practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures; - Liaise with the local authority designated officer (LADO) in the event of an allegation of abuse being made against a member of staff.
+- Identifying a senior member of staff from the leadership team to be the designated safeguarding lead (DSL); - Identifying members of staff to act as the DSL in his/her absence to ensure there is always cover for the role; - Ensuring that the policies and procedures adopted by the Academy Committee, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; - Ensuring that all staff and volunteers feel able to raise concerns about poor or unsafe. practice and such concerns are addressed sensitively in accordance with agreed whistle-blowing procedures; - Liaise with the local authority designated officer (LADO) in the event of an allegation of abuse being made against a member of staff.

-The virtual school headteacher
+The virtual school Headteacher

-- Guidance has been updated to reflect the extension of the role of the virtual school head to include a non-statutory responsibility for oversight of the attendance, attainment, and progress of children with a social worker; - Virtual school heads should identify and engage with key professionals to help them understand the role they have in improving outcomes for children.
+- Guidance has been updated to reflect the extension of the role of the virtual school head to include a non-statutory responsibility for oversight of the attendance, attainment, and progress of children with a social worker and those with kinship care arrangements; - Virtual school heads should identify and engage with key professionals to help them understand the role they have in improving outcomes for children.